ekas-7/Anemia_Detection/README.md

 - **Issues**: [Issues URL]
 - **Discussions**: [Discussions URL]

-## 🌟 Star History
+## Star History

-If you find this project useful, please consider giving it a ⭐ on GitHub!
+If you find this project useful, please consider giving it a star on GitHub!

 ---

 <div align="center">

-**Built with ❤️ for advancing accessible healthcare through AI**
+**Built with passion for advancing accessible healthcare through AI**

 Made possible by open-source technologies and community contributions